spencermountain/compromise/README.md

       <summary>🌎 Other Languages?</summary>
       <p></p>
       <ul>
-        yeah, we've got work-in-progress forks for <a href="https://github.com/nlp-compromise/de-compromise">German</a> and <a href="https://github.com/nlp-compromise/fr-compromise">French</a>, in the same philosophy.
+        okay! we've got work-in-progress forks for <a href="https://github.com/nlp-compromise/de-compromise">German</a> and <a href="https://github.com/nlp-compromise/fr-compromise">French</a>, in the same philosophy.
         <br/>
         Get involved!
       </ul>